How I visited the capital of the Zhejiang province during my journey through East China.

-The next day I started in a similar fashion as the previous one, I went to check out another of the local gardens within the Xi Hu Feng Jing Ming Sheng Qu district.
+The next day I started in a similar fashion as the previous one, I checked out another local garden within the Xi Hu Feng Jing Ming Sheng Qu district.

 The garden included a few caves, with interiors filled with Buddha sculptures.
 This was interesting and convenient, as it started raining.

-Browsing the caves, the light rain beefed-up into a proper storm.
-The weather radar indicated that these conditions will last for a while, so I sat down in one of the garden's pavilions and typed notes for this story.
+As I browsed the caves, the light rain beefed up into a proper storm.
+The weather radar indicated that these conditions would last for a while, so I sat down in one of the garden's pavilions and typed notes for this story.
 About an inch of rainfall later, the storm backed off, and I went to the Jingci Temple.

 It is a good-sized complex which, besides being a temple, is also a museum – at the time of my visit, there was an interesting exhibition of Chinese Buddhist statues.

-The most interesting aspect of this neighbourhood was the street culture, lots of local food and crafts.
+The most exciting aspect of this neighborhood was its street culture, lots of local food and crafts.

-Well, and the Raffles towers didn't disappoint; conversely, I would call them one of the highlights of the Chinese modern architecture I've had a chance to see.
+Well, the Raffles towers didn't disappoint; conversely, I would call them one of the highlights of the modern architecture I had a chance to see in China so far.

 The whole area has a lot to offer.